rnnyrk/gatsby-boilerplate/README.md

       - Development.
 If you run `gatsby develop`, then you will be in the ‘development’ environment.
       - Production.
 If you run `gatsby build` or `gatsby serve`, then you will be in the ‘production’ environment.

-      We've added test and acceptance by using the APP_ENV environment variable.
-See 1PW `AWS services rocycle` about the commands you can run to deploy to each environment.

-  2. The project uses CI/CD to deploy to the test, acceptation and production environment!
+  2. The project uses CI/CD to deploy to the test and production environment!
+By default it's recommended to use [Netlify](https://www.netlify.com/)

 ## 📖 Project features